AlmazNasibullin/Traffic-simulation/README.md

 # Traffic-simulation
-Library for traffic simulation on multi-lane roa
+Library for traffic simulation on multi-lane road